Is Fracking Bad for the Environment? (All You Need to Know!)

 Key steps involved in the fracking process:

-5. After the gas at a fracking site has been extracted, a new well is drilled, and the process begins again from start.
+5. After the gas at a fracking site has been extracted, a new well is drilled, and the process begins again from the start.

 Advantages of Fracking

 Fracking technology has allowed for the extraction of hard-to-reach oil and gas resources.
-Access to more oil and gas reserves helps mitigate the exhaustion of resources from conventional extraction methods (e.g. coal).
+Access to more oil and gas reserves helps mitigate the exhaustion of resources from conventional extraction methods (e.g., coal).

-While fracking is highly controversial, there are some notable advantages including:
+While fracking is highly controversial, there are some notable advantages, including:

 • Boosted domestic oil production in the United States